igorfaria/CSSLoL/README.md

 # CSSLoL

-An standaloneCSS optimizer in PHP.
+An standalone CSS optimizer in PHP.

 # Optimize
   - Remove zeros when not needed